Key Studies and Plans

 It provides direction for updating and refining the vision in the Central Waterfront Secondary Plan.
 This includes direction on land use, parks and open spaces, cultural and heritage resources, community infrastructure, movement and access, buildings, arts and culture, innovation and sustainability, biodiversity and green infrastructure.

-The Villiers Island Precinct Plan was adopted by Toronto City Council in 2017.
+The Villiers Island Precinct Plan was adopted by Toronto City Council in 2017 and updated in 2024.

 The Villiers Island (formerly Cousins Quay) precinct is approximately 22 hectares of land bounded by the Keating Channel to the north, Toronto harbour to the west, and the future Don River valley to the east and south.

-In 2013, Waterfront Toronto in collaboration with the City of Toronto and Toronto Region and Conservation released a request for proposals, seeking area-wide plans and design guidelines for the Cousins Quay Precinct (now Villiers Island).
+In 2013, Waterfront Toronto in collaboration with the City of Toronto and Toronto Region and Conservation released a request for proposals, seeking area-wide plans and design guidelines for the Cousins Quay Precinct (later called Villiers Island).

 Precinct planning forms the bridge that allows the city to move from the policies in the Central Waterfront Secondary Plan to zoning by-law provisions.
 Precinct plans establish the location, scale and character of blocks and streets, buildings, parks and public spaces, and community facilities within a specific area.
 More detailed urban design guidelines are also developed.